-- if a CryoLife director is a partner, executive officer or controlling shareholder of another company or business that does business with CryoLife, and the annual amount paid to, or received from, CryoLife in the preceding calendar year, or expected to be paid or received in the current calendar year, is less than \$100,000 and is also less than fifteen percent of the annual revenues of such company or business in such years; - if a CryoLife director provides professional services to CryoLife, such as legal, investment banking or consulting services, either individually or through a personal corporation, and the annual amount received from CryoLife in the preceding calendar year, or expected to be received in the current calendar year, is less than \$100,000 and is also less than fifteen percent of the gross annual income of such director in such years;

-- if a CryoLife director is an executive officer of another company which is indebted to CryoLife, or to which CryoLife is indebted, and the total amount of either company's indebtedness to the other is less than five percent of the total consolidated assets of the company of which he or she serves as an executive officer; and - if a CryoLife director serves as an officer, director or trustee of a charitable organization, and CryoLife's discretionary charitable contributions to the organization are less than two percent of that organization's total annual charitable receipts.
+- if a CryoLife director is a partner, executive officer or controlling shareholder of another company or business that does business with CryoLife, and the annual amount paid to, or received from, CryoLife in the preceding calendar year, or expected to be paid or received in the current calendar year, is less than \$100,000 and is also less than fifteen percent of the annual revenues of such company or business in such years; - if a CryoLife director provides professional services to CryoLife, such as legal, investment banking or consulting services, either individually or through a personal corporation, and the annual amount received from CryoLife in the preceding calendar year, or expected to be received in the current calendar year, is less than \$100,000 and is also less than fifteen percent of the gross annual income of such director in such years; - if a CryoLife director is an executive officer of another company which is indebted to CryoLife, or to which CryoLife is indebted, and the total amount of either company's indebtedness to the other is less than five percent of the total consolidated assets of the company of which he or she serves as an executive officer; and if a CryoLife director serves as an officer, director or trustee of a charitable organization, and CryoLife's discretionary charitable contributions to the organization are less than two percent of that organization's total annual charitable receipts.
 CryoLife's automatic matching of employee charitable contributions will not be included in the amount of CryoLife's contributions for this purpose.

 Based on the information available to it at this time, the Board has determined that a majority of the Directors now in office qualify as independent directors under the NYSE's recently adopted corporate governance requirements.
-As a result of its annual review, the Board has determined that with the exception of Mr. Anderson and Mr. McCall, none of the Directors now in office have a material relationship with the Company.
-None of the Directors who were determined to be independent had any relationships that were within the categorical standards identified above or had a commercial or charitable relationship outside of the relevant categorical standards relating to commercial or charitable relationships.
-Mr. Anderson and Mr. McCall are not eligible to be members of CryoLife's standing committees of the Board as they do not meet the NYSE's requirements for independence.
-Mr. McCall will meet the NYSE's requirements for independence, and be eligible to be found independent by the Board of Directors, in July 2005.
+As a result of its annual review, the Board has determined that with the exception of Mr. Anderson, none of the Directors now in office has a material relationship with the Company.
+Mr. Anderson is not eligible to be a member of CryoLife's standing committees of the Board as he does not meet the NYSE's requirements for independence.